 - National Day: 2nd and 3rd December

 *Please note, Islamic holidays are determined according to moon sightings.

 UAE Annual leave – Granted for 30 calendar days per year

 Sick leave – Granted for 90 days per year as shown below;

 - Following 45 days with no pay

-- 45 full paid days if employee has completed at least one year of continuous service
+- 45 full paid days and 15 days half paid days if the employee has completed at 3 months after the probation period.

 Get in touch